Positional information readout in $Ca^{2+}$ signaling

 where $\ell_C^2\equiv D_C/\nu_l$ and $\ell_K^2\equiv D_K/\nu_d$ are the Ca$^{2+}$ and kinase diffusion-lengths, respectively.
-This expression agrees well with the simulation results in the limit of large values of $\nu_d$ and $\nu_l$, that is, when the number of phosphorylation events is small, Fig.~\ref{fig:parameterDependence}c,e.
-It is essentially given by the sum of the variances of Ca$^{2+}$ and kinase diffusion, where the latter is weighted by one over the probability that Ca$^{2+}$ is lost from the system rather than attaching to the kinase.
-The total number of phosphorylation events $N_\text{p,CaM}$ is
+This expression agrees well with the simulation results, see Fig.~\ref{fig:parameterDependence}c,e.
+It is essentially given by the sum of the variances of Ca$^{2+}$ and kinase diffusion, where the latter is weighted by a factor depending on $\nu_a$ and $\nu_l$.
+The mean number of phosphorylation events by a single Ca$^{2+}$ ion, $N_\text{p,CaM}$ is

-Comparison of the mean-field result with the simulations suggests that this expression is exact, Fig.~\ref{fig:parameterDependence}a.
-It states that the average number of phosphorylation events is given by the average number of phosphorylation events while Ca$^{2+}$ is bound to the kinase, $\nu_p/\nu_l$, times a factor that measures the probability of Ca$^{2+}$ attachment to the kinase versus Ca$^{2+}$ loss.